Jill Sampson

 2016

-Sampson, J. (Presentation), Bimblebox 153 Birds and the destruction of a forest, Wild/Flower Women symposium, Central Queensland University, Noosa, Qld., 23 November.
+Sampson, J. (Panelist) “At the Interface of Art and Social Action”, Manly Art Gallery and Museum, Manly, Sydney, NSW., 3 July.2016 Sampson, J. (Presentation), Bimblebox 153 Birds and the destruction of a forest, Wild/Flower Women symposium, Central Queensland University, Noosa, Qld., 23 November.

 2013–present

-Bimblebox 153 Birds, curator and coordinator.
+Bimblebox 153 Birds, curator and coordinator, touring manager.

 Texts and Media